Anonymous-Y/my_website/_teaching/2022-zuel-intfin.md

 **II.
 Presentation (30%)**

 Try to form a study group (2-3 people per group) by the end of this week.
-Each group will have 90 minutes to present their replication of a paper in the last 3 weeks.
+Each group will have 90 minutes to present their replication results of a chosen paper in the last 3 weeks.

 Please send me the names of your group members and the paper you choose before **September 6th**.